 How to start a cleaning business

-Cleaning is physical, repetitive work, all day long - and you won't earn much for your first couple of years (possibly not until you take on quite a few staff).
-But you can start the business without spending a penny, or very little, and you can run it with no overheads, which means you should always be cashflow positive.
+Cleaning is physical, repetitive work with long days, and you won't earn much for your first couple of years (possibly not until you take on quite a few staff).
+Nonetheless, you can start a cleaning business without spending a penny - or very little money.
+You can run it with no overheads, which means you should always be cash-flow positive.
 Which is amazing!
-Commercial and specialist cleaning businesses earn more but require more investment too.
+Commercial and specialist cleaning businesses earn more, but, require more investment too.

-There are three main types of cleaning business:
+There are three main types of cleaning businesses:

 - Domestic cleaner